git/git.github.io/rev_news/drafts/edition-60.md

 literally to gitspace, would just be junk.
 What you want is to move the metadata of that commit to an annotated tag.

-Many attempts at importers silently botch this in practice, but least it handled automatically in theory - and reposurgeon does that.
+Many attempts at importers silently botch this in practice, but it can be handled automatically in theory - and reposurgeon does that.
 The mess you're likely to have on your hands anyway is due to Subversion operator errors, scar tissue for a previous conversion out of CVS, and use of git-svn as a live gateway to the repository.